-Adam has originated a range of his own processes, which he uses in conjunction with traditional disciplines to create alluring and engaging work.
+Adam has developed and refined his own processes, which he uses in conjunction with traditional disciplines.

-The surfaces of the pieces within this body of work are created as a Florentine marble fresco.
-Layer by layer coats of a marble composite are applied to the canvas and built up to create a veneer like marble base then the piece may be sectioned off and further layers can be pigmented and applied, textured and polished before paint is introduced to the damp or dry base.
-Minerals, aggregates, base and precious metals, pigments and other materials are incorporated within his works.
+The surfaces of many pieces within this body of work are created as a Florentine marble fresco.
+Layer by layer coats of a marble composite are applied to the ‘canvas’ and built up to create a veneer like marble base before paint is introduced to the damp or dry surface.
+Minerals, aggregates, metal ore, fossils, pigments and other materials are incorporated within these works.

 Running parallel to this process, he also became interested in the qualities and imagery unveiled through the quarrying, splitting and polishing of ancient stones, minerals and fossils.
 Deconstructing these materials, re-combining them with others and applying them within holes cut in to the surface of the painting and to the edge of the work, he creates a sparkling agate-like crust that, alongside with the lustrous surface, creates the illusion that the piece may have been sliced from a large fossil exposing surreal environments within.